IsaacScript/isaacscript/packages/eslint-plugin-isaacscript/README.md

 `eslint-plugin-isaacscript` is a collection of miscellaneous [ESLint](https://eslint.org/) rules that can help make your JavaScript/TypeScript code more safe or more strict.

 This plugin is named after (and used in) the [IsaacScript](https://isaacscript.github.io/) framework.
-But you don't have to know anything about IsaacScript to use it - you can use this plugin with any JavaScript/TypeScript project.
+But you don't have to know anything about IsaacScript to use it - you can use these rules with any JavaScript/TypeScript project.

 Alternatively, if you want to get off the ground and running with ESLint + TypeScript in a new project, then you should check out the [`isaacscript-lint`](https://github.com/IsaacScript/isaacscript-lint) meta-package.